aclave1/treact/README.md

 Props api:

-* tree (required): array of tree node data
+* `tree` (required): array of tree node data

-* isFlat: if the tree node data is "flat"(a 1 dimensional array of nodes), the array will be converted into tree form
+* `isFlat`:if the tree node data is "flat"(a 1 dimensional array of nodes), the array will be converted into tree form

-* getters: overridecallbacks used to retrieve node properties.
+* `getters`: overridecallbacks used to retrieve node properties.
 Use these to override the schema of your nodes.

-* callbacks: callbacks to indicate node events
+* `callbacks` : callbacks to indicate node events

-* classNames: a map of custom classnames to override defaults
+* `classNames`:a map of custom classnames to override defaults

-* template: custom per-node template function
+* `template`: custom per-node template function

-* indicators: override default opened and closed indicators
+* `indicators` : override default opened and closed indicators

 ### `tree`